-Sales and Trends reports include all transactions of the day.
-They are provided so that you can get next-day data on your business and use the standard calendar.
-Units and proceeds from Sales and Trends are only estimates and should not be considered final.
+Sales and Trends reports include all transactions from a day.
+They are provided so you get next-day data on your business and use the standard calendar.
+Streams, units, and proceeds from Sales and Trends are only estimates and should not be considered final.

 Reports from the Payments and Financial Reports section of iTunes Connect only include processed transactions and are based on the Apple fiscal period.
-Several factors impact the financial processing status, such as amount due, country of purchase, number of hours since purchase, content type, credit checks, and fraud rules.
+Several factors impact the financial processing status, including amount due, country or region of purchase, number of hours since purchase, content type, credit checks, and fraud rules.
 The payments in Payments and Financial reports are final.